 Meet the Author....

 As a child, I had three goals in life - become a historian, travel to interesting foreign lands, and write novels.
 I have achieved the first two goals, and now I am in the process of achieving the third goal.
-All three of these dreams have been interconnected for as long as I can remember, and they probably will remain interconnected.
+All three of these dreams have been interconnected for as long as I can remember, and I expect they will remain interconnected.

 Since my fictional works closely parallel my research interests, the two activities cross-pollinate.
-Information and ideas I encounter while researching my novels become academic papers; academic research, meanwhile, may be distilled into fiction, at some point.
+Information and ideas I encounter researching my novels become academic papers; academic research, meanwhile, may be distilled into fiction, at some point.
 Once I realized what was happening, and became comfortable with it, I allowed the two activities - career and hobby - to form a symbiotic and (so far) very productive relationship.

-© William Lailey, 2014.
+© William Lailey, 2026.

 No comments: